4 Helpful / 0 Not

 Glow Disc Fun!

 Other Thoughts: Definitely play here at night when it is lit up.
 There are not very many different disc golf courses that you can play at night and this one is ideal.
 It has inspired us to find the right courses to play at night in our area in Illinois!
 Camping here is fun and this is a great way to disc either before or after you sleep.
 There were many people playing the course on a Saturday night in July.
+Do not expect this course to be like the other courses at Highbridge since it is short in length.
+The course makes a good beginner course during the day time.
+Remember that camping at Highbridge is rustic and you might want to skip this course if you are not camping at Highbridge.

 Super fun Night course